NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Math prompt generation follows these steps:

 #.
-Generate math macro topics targetted at a specific school level
+Generate math macro topics targeted at a specific school level

 #.
 Generate subtopics for each macro topic